dtoebe/port-scanner/README.md

 ```

 ### Fork Notes:
-The original version had some comiling errors...
+The original version had some compiling errors...
 I addressed them and added a comment line pre-fixed with `//FIX:`

 ### What I want to address:
 * Right now I want to work on the unknown port types